hchinae/punctuation_prediction/report/report.md

 ## Data Pipline

 Part of the data preprocessing was already provided, where the texts are tokenized and punctuation markers are inserted.
-- "<punctuation>": a placeholder for where a punctuation mark was originally present
+- `<punctuation>`: a placeholder for where a punctuation mark was originally present
-- "<unk>": used for out-of-vocabulary tokens during validation and testing
+- `<unk>`: used for out-of-vocabulary tokens during validation and testing
 Example:
 ["yesterday", "<punctuation>", "i", "went", "to", "<UNK>", "park", "<punctuation>"]
 Labels: [",", "."]